viralganatra/react-ssr-boilerplate/README.md

 ## What is this?

 This is a boilerplate for rendering a React application both on the server and client.
-It includes support for code-splitting, routing, caching, hot reloading, linting, auto code formatting and more.
+It includes support for code-splitting, routing, caching, css modules, sass support, hot reloading, linting, auto code formatting and more.

 ## Quick Start